1 Bg 11-1972: The Universal Form

 > using a material process, Krsna is considered to be a great

-> isn't an ordinary man.
-But some think that even though He
+> is an ordinary man, and even though He

 > Ultimately they think that the Absolute Truth is impersonal;